aimhigherweb/iec_website/content/what-we-do/eyewear-collections-1.md

 category: SE01
 preview_image: eyewear-collection.png
 ---
 Your frame says a lot about you.
 That's why we curate our collection for a range of needs and aesthetics.
 Sourcing global brands for craftsmanship, quality and style,  we hand-pick each frame with you in mind.
 Choosing the right frame is important.
 We want you to smile when you put it on.
-For more information on our eyewear expertise, please see the links below:

-<div>• <a href="/what-we-do/glasses">Spectacle lenses</a></div>
-<div>• <a href="/what-we-do/sunglasses">Sunglasses</a></div>
-<div>• <a href="/what-we-do/childrens-eyewear">Children's eyewear</a></div>
+See what makes the brands we stock so special below.

 <br>